 - a) Instantaneous values: Present TRMS values and associated min/max values - b) Energy: Power mean-values with trend and history as well as energy meters.
-Mean-value progressions (load profiles) and periodic meter readings are also available. - c) Harmonics: Total harmonic distortion THD/TDD, individual harmonics and their maximum values, phase angle of the harmonics - d) Phasor diagram: Overview of all current and voltage phasors and phase sequence check - e) Waveform of current and voltage inputs - f) Events: Chronological lists of PQ events and self-defined alarms / events.
-State list of monitored alarms. - g) PQ statistic: Data of the statistical power quality analysis including a facility for PQ report creation
+With the data logger option "periodic data" mean-value progressions (load profiles) and periodic meter readings are available as well. - c) Harmonics: Total harmonic distortion THD/TDD, individual harmonics and their maximum values - d) Phasor diagram: Overview of all current and voltage phasors and phase sequence check - e) Waveform of current and voltage inputs - f) Events: State list of monitored alarms.
+With the data logger option also chronological lists of events and alarms as well as operator events are available.